ryand67/README-Generator/README.md

   ## Description

-  This generates a README for developers to use automatically.
+  This app generates a README based on user input.

   ## Table of Contents